prototypefund/reproducible-website/_events/paris2018/report.md

 Questions that arised from looking at these terms:

-* How much environemnt must you capture for a reproducible NPM/Maven/Python (which are multiplatforms so the issues might be different than with distributions)?
+* How much environment must you capture for a reproducible NPM/Maven/Python (which are multiplatforms so the issues might be different than with distributions)?

 * If an environment variable is not in a .buildinfo, can it be set to anything or must it be unset?

-* How much can I vary the build environment and exepect to get the same results?
+* How much can I vary the build environment and expect to get the same results?

 * Must cross-copmilers yield the same results than same architecture